Emily Hall: Biography

-The world premiere of her opera Sante took place on Wednesday 24 May 2006, co-produced by Aldeburgh Productions and the London Sinfonietta, directed by Tim Supple.
+The world premiere of her opera Sante took place on 24 May 2006, co-produced by Aldeburgh Productions and the London Sinfonietta, directed by Tim Supple.
 It utilised African melody and rhythm.

 Her one-act opera Found and Lost premiered in January 2016 at the Corinthia Hotel in London.

 Folie à Deux (2015) is a collaboration with Icelandic writer and long-time Björk collaborator Sjón.
 It is conceived both as a concept album and an opera and utilises a newly created instrument called the electro-magnetic harp which uses vibrating magnets.